ethanabrooks/dissertation/adpp.typ

 <conclusion>
 This chapter presents an approach for combining ICPI with AD.
 The resulting method scales to more complex settings than those explored in the previous chapter.
-Moreover, the method significantly outperforms vanilla AD in a wide variety of settings.
-For the final version of this thesis, we intend to test this method on more complex domains, especially those involving simulated robotics.
-We also intend to evaluate more baselines, especially those from the traditional meta-learning literature like RL$""^2$ #cite(<duan_rl2_2016>).
+Moreover, the method significantly outperforms vanilla AD in a variety of settings.

 // = Dummy <chap:pi>
 // == Dummy <sec:model-based-planning>